New this year, Learn-To-Row Sessions for an introduction to the sport!

 For all sessions Drop-off is on Sunday from 1-2p at Blue Ridge School, giving families the chance to check out the accommodations.
 On Friday morning we will have a final practice and camp closing at the Boathouse.
 Parents are welcome to come at 9a to view practice or at 11a for pick up.

 *During the first two weeks of July, Wahoo Rowing Camp will hosting Learn-To-Row Sessions for those who want to learn the sport; LTR will run parallel to our regular camp for athletes who have already completed a season of competitive rowing.
+Register Now.

 “I highly recommend the Wahoo Rowing Camp.
 My rowers enjoyed their experience, increased their skills, and came back eager to continue improving on what they learned.”